annaandmandy/DS562_BigDataEngineer/Homework 7 - Data Loading/README.md

     </aside>

     **Overview of External Tables**
+    You will be making several external table schemas.
+You can verify their creation after running the scripts by refreshing the "External Table" folder within synapse (3 dots --> refresh).
     - **ExternalAirPollution**:
         - Stores air pollution data, including pollutants like CO, NO, NO2, etc.
     - **ExternalWeather**: